Usbac/borealis/docs/en/import.md

 print(num); # It will print '42'
 ```

-The value returned by an import is actually a reference so you can modify its state in multiple imports across multiple files.
+The value returned by an import is actually a reference, so you can modify its state in multiple imports across multiple files.

 number.bor
 ```borealis